Blepharitis is inflammation of the eyelid margin.

-The eyelid margin has two separate and important zones that occur in the narrow zone.
+There are two separate and important zones that occur in the narrow zone of the eyelid margin.

 The anterior zone is where the roots of the eyelashes can be found.
 The posterior zone contains small oil glands known as the meibomian glands.

 - Anterior blepharitis

 - Mixed blepharitis

 Anterior blepharitis affects the front edge of the eyelid and eyelashes.
 This type of blepharitis looks similar to dandruff.
 Thus the eyelid margin appears greasy and crusted.
 Bacterial infection can commonly occur.
 In severe cases eyelash loss may occur.

 Posterior blepharitis affects the back edge of the eyelid and the meibomian glands.
 This type of blepharitis looks similar to acne.
 The meibomian gland secretions thicken and the glands then become blocked and inflamed.
 Infection rarely occur.

 Mixed blepharitis is inflammation of the entire lid margin.